 We found 4 internists who accept United Healthcare HSA near Fort Pierce, FL.

-Dr. Maureen Zelinka is a physician who specializes in general internal medicine.
+Dr. Maureen Zelinka is a Fort Pierce, FL physician who specializes in general internal medicine.
 Dr. Zelinka studied medicine at Technical University of Santiago (UTESA).
 Her average rating from her patients is 3.5 stars out of 5.
-Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Zelinka honors.
-She is a graduate of Technical University of Santiago (UTESA).
+She accepts Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
 In addition to English, she speaks Spanish.